Yale-BIM/f21-assignments/assignment-1/README.md

     self.camerainfo_pub.publish(camerainfo_msg)
     ```

-    d.
-Finally, check that your node is publishing CameraInfo messages through the
+    **e.** Finally, check that your node is publishing CameraInfo messages through the
     /virtual_camera/camera_info topic with the [rostopic echo](http://wiki.ros.org/rostopic#rostopic_echo) tool.

     Remember to commit your code whenever you want to save a snapshot of your work.